tanghao-xiaomi/docs/en/device_dev_guide/connection/network/network_tools/curl.md

 CONFIG_UTILS_CURL=y
 ```

-Note
+> **Note**
+>
-Ensure these options are properly configured to meet the dependencies required for the curl tool.
+> Ensure these options are properly configured to meet the dependencies required for the curl tool.

-## Common Use Cases
+## III.
+Common Use Cases

 The `curl` tool can be used for file downloads, network performance testing, and more.
 Below are typical scenarios and operational steps.

 ### 1. Downloading Files

 #### Prerequisites

 The openvela-equipped device and PC must connect to the same router (wired or wireless).

 #### Operation Steps

 1. Start an HTTP server on the PC.
 Run one of the following commands based on your Python version:
-    ```

     - For Python 2:

+        ```bash
         python -m SimpleHTTPServer
+        ```

     - For Python 3+:

+        ```bash
         python -m http.server
+        ```

     This will start an HTTP server using the current directory as the root.

-1. Prepare the file for transfer.
+2. Prepare the file for transfer.

     Place the target file (e.g., ota.zip) in the directory where the Python command is executed.

-1. Connect the openvela device to the router via Wi-Fi.
+3. Connect the openvela device to the router via Wi-Fi.

     Run the following commands on the device:

     ```Bash
     ifup wlan0
     wapi mode wlan0 2
-    wapi psk wlan0 YOUR_WIFI_PASSWORD 3 # # Replace with Wi-Fi password
+    wapi psk wlan0 <YOUR_WIFI_PASSWORD> 3 # # Replace with Wi-Fi password
-    wapi essid wlan0 YOUR_WIFI_NAME 1  # Replace with Wi-Fi SSID
+    wapi essid wlan0 <YOUR_WIFI_NAME> 1  # Replace with Wi-Fi SSID
     renew wlan0
     ```
-Note
-Replace `YOUR_WIFI_PASSWORD` with the actual Wi-Fi password and `YOUR_WIFI_NAME` with the actual Wi-Fi name.

-1. Download the file from the HTTP server.
+4. Download the file from the HTTP server.

     Execute this command on the device:

+    **Note**: Replace `YOUR_FILE_SERVER_IP` with the PC's IP address.
+This saves `ota.zip` to `/data/ota.zip`.

     ```Bash
-    curl -o /data/ota.zip http://YOUR_FILE_SERVER_IP:8000/ota.zip &
+    curl -o /data/ota.zip http://<YOUR_FILE_SERVER_IP>:8000/ota.zip &
     ```
-Note
-Replace `YOUR_FILE_SERVER_IP` with the PC's IP address.
-This saves `ota.zip` to `/data/ota.zip`.

 ### 2.Uploading Device Files

 Follow these steps to upload files from the device to a local PC using curl.

 #### Operation Steps

 1. Prepare an upload script.

     Create a Python script upload.py on the PC:

     ```Python
     #!/bin/env python3